mucsci-students/2022fa-475-NumpiArcade/README.md

 2. Run the executable named "NumPi Arcade.exe"

 ### macOS
-1. Navigate into the Windows folder
+1. Navigate into the macOS folder

 2. You will see an application named "macOS.app".
 This is what you will try to run later in step 4.